BMW 7 Series (G70)

-G70 is the internal designation for the seventh generation of the BMW 7 Series, a range of luxury cars produced by the German luxury vehicle manufacturer BMW since July 2022.
+G70 is the internal designation for the seventh generation of the BMW 7 Series, a range of Full-size luxury cars produced by the German luxury vehicle manufacturer BMW since July 2022.

 Introduced in April 2022, "7 Series" and "i7" serve as the respective designations to the automaker's full-size luxury flagship models in internal combustion and battery electric configurations.
 BMW had unveiled the model on 20 April 2022 during the nameplate's 45th anniversary.
 Sold onwards as a 2023 model, it is longer than its predecessor model.
-This model offers petrol and diesel models, come standard with a 48-volt mild hybrid powertrain; a plug-in hybrid system is available.
+This model offers petrol and diesel models, that come standard with a 48-volt mild hybrid powertrain; a plug-in hybrid system is available.
 The seventh-generation BMW 7 Series is often collectively referred to as the G70.

 The G70 commenced production on 1 July 2022, exactly seven years after the previous model.
 The i7 is the first 7 Series to offer a fully electric powertrain, which shares powertrains with the smaller G60 i5.
 Both 7 Series and i7 offer optional rear- or all-wheel drive drivetrains.
 The V12 model is no longer offered, instead getting replaced by the M760e plug-in hybrid.